August 1, 2024– July 31, 2025

 Counseling and Psychological Services

-Counseling and Psychological Services (CPS) is a department within an integrated health center at MSU – Student Health Partners (SHP), which is housed in the Division of Student Success at Montana State University-Bozeman.
-SHP is comprised of four offices: CPS, Medical Services, Dental Services, and Health Advancement.
-The name Student Health Partners reflects the University’s commitment to comprehensive health services, mental and physical health, wellness, advocacy, prevention, and outreach services to students at MSU.
+Counseling and Psychological Services (CPS) is a department within an integrated health center at Montana State University – Student Wellness, is comprised of five offices: CPS, Student Health, Dental Services, and Health Advancement and Campus Recreation.
+The name Student Wellness reflects the University’s commitment to comprehensive health services, mental and physical health, wellness, advocacy, prevention, and outreach services to students at MSU.

 CPS provides an array of culturally sensitive services to the college community.
 Cultural inclusion and commitment to diversity are core values held by staff members at CPS and are important components of all the services provided.
 CPS affirms the rights and dignity of all people, regardless of race, ethnicity, country of origin, sexual orientation, gender identity, religion, or ability.
 We attempt to foster our and others' awareness of and appreciation for human diversity and strive to create an environment of mutual respect and understanding among people of diverse racial/ethnic, religious/spiritual, and national backgrounds, sexual orientations, gender, gender identity, mental and physical abilities, languages, ages, socioeconomic statuses, as well as those with other diverse backgrounds, cultures and identities.